AhmedAbdElGawad209/Smart-safe-team-16-/README.md

----

-title: Smart safe
+## Smart safe
----

 Our project aims to upgrad the level of security, smartness and efficiency of normal safe.

-## A description of what the project is for.
+# A description of what the project is for.

 This should answer a short list of basic questions: